The final stage or step in this journey is all about the Proper Movement.

 Sadly, that is not what I have witnessed in practice.

-Many conditions we had in the past have not been healed as much as the to bury for the body’s survival.
+Many conditions we had in the past have not been healed as much as the nervous system decided to bury for the body’s survival.

 Not to worry, once these conditions come up, they usually never as intense as the original trauma.